-When you have an individual pass within the financial year and has incoming deriving assets, until the will and the trust has been administered, when all assets and income are then provided to the beneficiaries, so those individuals that inherit the assets.
+When you have an individual pass within the financial year and has income from assets, until the will and the trust has been administered, all assets and income are then provided to the beneficiaries, so those individuals that inherit the assets.

 Regardless if the other beneficiaries receive the assets and or income, you as the executor of the testamentary trust need to work out if you need to lodge a trust tax return for the deceased, initially once all the assets are divided between the parties, the deceased estate could have earned income from its assets, then if this is the case you will need to lodge this income tax return until such date that all assets and income derived are in the beneficiaries names, once this is completed the beneficiaries will lodge their own personal individual tax return declaring their income from the inheritance.
-Please be aware that the date of the transfer of these assets to the beneficiaries trigger what we call the capital gains tax assets date of purchase.

-If you winded up your deceased estate and none of the beneficiaries are entitled to any more money, income or assets, or if the taxable income of the estate is under the tax free threshold of $18,200 for the 2019 Income tax year then these two events means you do not need to lodge a tax return, At Australia wide tax solutions we recommend that you lodge the trust tax return even if it’s under $18,200 as we can create the tax return to say that it is a final tax return so that way the Australian tax Office does not keep on sending you letters to lodge.
+If you winded up your deceased estate and none of the beneficiaries are entitled to any more money, income or assets, or if the taxable income of the estate is under the tax free threshold of $18,200 for the 2019 Income tax year then these two events means you do not need to lodge a tax return, at Australia wide tax solutions we recommend that you lodge the trust tax return even if it’s under $18,200 as we can create the tax return to say that it is a final tax return so that way the Australian tax Office does not keep on sending you letters to lodge.